 The Preliminary Multiple Subject Credential program requires completion of Subject Matter Competence via the CSET to ensure compliance with No Child Left Behind legislation.
 A list of requirements for this major is available in the School of Education.
-Multiple Subject Candidates who have a Bachelor's degree with a major in an area other than Liberal Studies may qualify by passing the CSET exam.
-The following units/requirements of professional education coursework are necessary to complete requirements for this credential:
+The following units/requirements of professional education coursework are necessary to complete requirements for this credential.

 Prerequisites to being admitted to the program are listed below.
-Prerequisite courses must be completed and a Certificate of Clearance must be secured before beginning the methods courses in the professional coursework.
+Prerequisite courses must be completed and a Certificate of Clearance must be secured before beginning courses that have fieldwork requirements.

-Prerequisites (12-units)
+Prerequisites (12 units)

-EDU 300 American Public School 3 units EDU 302 Growth, Development and Learning 3 units EDU 341/541 The Exceptional Child 3 units ETC 305/505 Educational Computing-Level I 3 units
+EDU 300 American Public School 3 units EDU 302 Growth, Development and Learning 3 units EDU/SPE 341/541 The Exceptional Child 3 units ETC 305/505 Educational Computing-Level I 3 units